rstudio/pins-r/README.md

 it searches datasets inside CRAN packages but we are planning to extend this further.

-You can search datasets that contain “baby” in their description or name as follows:
+You can search datasets that contain “seattle” in their description or name as follows:

 ``` r